NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Harrow-Led.md

 Choose two ability boosts.
 One must be to your **aligned or misaligned** score, and one is a free ability boost.

 You're trained in your choice of the Occultism, Performance, or Society skill and the Harrow Lore skill.
-You gain the [[Feats/Dubious Knowledge|Dubious Knowledge]] skill feat.
+You gain the [[Dubious Knowledge|Dubious Knowledge]] skill feat.

 *Source: Pathfinder #160: Assault on Hunting Lodge Seven* *OGL*